firefly-oss/lib-common-web/README.md

     max-entries: 10000  # Maximum entries in in-memory cache
     redis:
       enabled: false  # Set to true to use Redis instead of in-memory cache
+    hazelcast:
+      enabled: false  # Set to true to use Hazelcast for distributed caching
+      map-name: idempotencyCache  # Hazelcast IMap name
+    ehcache:
+      enabled: false  # Set to true to use EhCache for local caching with persistence
+      cache-name: idempotencyCache  # EhCache cache name
+      disk-persistent: true  # Enable disk persistence

 # Redis configuration (when using Redis cache)
 spring: